Education Programs at the

 Email Courtney Long at Courtney@yellowstonewildlife.org, or by calling (406) 446-1133

-PREVENTION: These programs focus on human-wildlife interactions and how we can make decisions to help prevent wildlife from coming to the Sanctuary.
+AWARENESS: These programs focus on raising awareness of human-wildlife interactions and how we can make decisions to help prevent wildlife from needing lifelong sanctuary.

 Break the Habit- Several of the animals at the Sanctuary are habituated or imprinted on humans.
 Some wildlife lose the ability to forage for themselves, or no longer fear humans which can lead to negative interactions.
 In this lesson we talk about animal diets, nutrition’s role in growth and development, and impacts of human interaction with wildlife.
 2nd-5th grade.